xwipeoutx/hololens-workshop/2-spatial-mapping/3-interacting-with-world.md

 1. Hold `Space` to put your right hand into view
 2. Hold `Left Mouse Button` to lower your finger
 3. Release `Left Mouse Button` to raise again

+You'll need to be careful you're not inside a wall at the time, as that tends to mess things up.

 ---
 Next: [Plane Detection](4-plane-detection.md)